Flow Overview

 Example:

-AIP uses a time-bounded auction window to ensure low latency and predictable outcomes.- The auction window is derived from the PlatformRequest
+AIP uses a time-bounded selection window to ensure low latency and predictable outcomes.- The selection window is derived from the PlatformRequest

-latency_budget_msfield - The Operator computes the available bid window by subtracting operator-side overhead (classification, filtering, dispatch) from the platform’s latency budget
+latency_budget_msfield - The Operator computes the available response window by subtracting operator overhead from the platform’s latency budget

-- The auction window begins when the ContextRequest is published
+- The window begins when the ContextRequest is published

-- Brand Agents MUST submit a BidResponse before the computed window expires
+- Brand agents MUST submit responses before the computed window expires

 - If